lipemat/js-boilerplate/README.md

 ```
 **_You may adjust things as needed but be sure to leave the `scripts` as is._**

+* `shortCssClasses`: Enable short 1-2 character CSS classes.
+Recommended if you're not running multiple instances of this package on the same site.
 * `jsPath`: Path of JS application relative to `package.json`.
 If `package.json` is in same directory as the JS application, this may be omitted.
 * `themeUrlPath`: Path of `package.json` file relative to site's domain.